caytar/Coursera_Capstone/README.md

 # Coursera_Capstone
-created for Applied Data Science Capstone
+Created for the course Applied Data Science Capstone